BA100: 22. First Class

 BA also started to use the First Class cabin to showcase brands such as Wedgwood, Anya Hindmarch and Kiehl’s.
 More recently, BA has worked with brands such as Dartington, Liberty, Meridian Audio, Studio William and Temperley London.

 It was also at this point BA started to remove First Class from many routes, with the cabin removed from Boeing 767 aircraft.
-Many Boeing 777-200 aircraft also do not offer First Class.
+Many Boeing 777-200 aircraft do not offer First Class.

 The cabin has since been revamped with a new seats introduced on Boeing 747, Boeing 777, Airbus A380 and Boeing 787-9 aircraft.
 These have introduced evolutionary changes such as improved privacy, better storage, in-flight entertainments and at seat controls.
 BA has eschewed fully enclosed cabins introduced by airlines such as Singapore Airlines.